trips <-- back to index

 Grand via the upper Exum ridge -- the more exposed

-ascent/descent with a pleasantly late start:
+one-day ascent/descent with a pleasantly late start:

 Story and photos: Grand Teton via Upper Exum, 2024